arojas1/julio-claudian-hairstyles/emperor-hairstyles/claudius.md

 <br>

 ### Background
 Claudius (r.
 41-54 A.D.) rose to power after Caligula as the last adult male of his family.<sup><a id="fnref1" href="#fn1">1</a></sup> Claudius suffered from illness and was left disfigured when he was young.
 Before rising to power, he was considered the family "fool".
 Due to this, he was not favored amongst the Senate (especially with the reputation of Caligula before him).
-He, however, was also popular due to his endering behavior towards others.
+He, however, was also popular due to his endering behavior towards others.<sup><a id="fnref2" href="#fn2">2</a></sup>
 <br><br>

 ### Portraiture